citizenfx/natives/CAM/SetTableGamesCameraThisUpdate.md

 BOOL SET_TABLE_GAMES_CAMERA_THIS_UPDATE(Hash hash);
 ```

-Override the camerawork of the third-person camera to table game for current frame only.
+Override the camera work of the third-person camera to table game for current frame only.

 |                  HashKey                    |       Hash        |    Game         |
 | :---------------------------------: | :-----------:| :-------------:  |